ThoughtWorks-SEA/developer-training/docs/backend/mongoose-middleware.md

 Middleware are functions that run at specific stages of a pipeline.
 For Mongoose, [middleware is specified on the schema level](https://mongoosejs.com/docs/middleware.html).

-Mongoose has 4 types of middleware.
+Mongoose has 4 types of middleware:

-Aggregate
+- Aggregate
-Document
+- Document
-Model
+- Model
-Query
+- Query

 For instance, for document middleware, the `pre` and `post` functions will take two parameters: